Skip to content

 Don't confuse analog outputs with PWM!

 It's common to confuse a "true" analog output (a DAC) with a PWM output.
 These are not the same thing!
 A true analog output outputs an actual analog voltage, while a PWM output outputs a square wave that averages out into an analog voltage.
-It is possible to approximage an analog voltage using a PWM output, but you would need an external filtering circuit, and this comes with other downsides (limited current sourcing capability, voltage ripple, etc).
+It is possible to approximate an analog voltage using a PWM output, but you would need an external filtering circuit, and this comes with other downsides (limited current sourcing capability, voltage ripple, etc).
 Meanwhile, an actual DAC just gives you an exact analog voltage, no muss, no fuss.

 And yet... the Arduino framework continues to mislead people about this to this day by referring to setting a PWM as an "analog write".